joeldevelops/sage-slackbot/README.md

 ```

 ## Step 2: Start Slack Bot
 To start our bot locally we simply need to run our `npm start` command.
-Below to ensure that we are running in the environment we installed our requirements on we activate that environment.
 ```
 npm start
 ```

-Our bot is running on port 300 (or whichever port we defined in our `.env` file), so in a new terminal window we need to run localtunnel
+Our bot is running on port 3000 (or whichever port we defined in our `.env` file), so in a new terminal window we need to run localtunnel
 ```
 lt --port <BOT PORT>
 ```